Leeh-Santos/Pingpong-EVM-Blockchain-Storage/README.md

 SPA Web app with django API's, with local pingpong tournament game, capable of storing and retrieving tournament matches from EVM Blockchains, currently on Sepolia TestNet.

-Requirements: You will need Docker and Docker-Compose preveously installed in order to run it
+Requirements: You will need Docker and Docker-Compose previously installed in order to run it.